 It is interesting to see a letter from Thornbury Rural District Council written in 1973 which confirms that the property then known as 50 High Street was known as 83 High Street in 1937 and that it was given the new number in 1953.

-On 5th July 1943 Cecily married John Maurice Augustus Chambers in Penzance who was 26 years older than her.
+On 5th July 1943 Cicely married John Maurice Augustus Chambers in Penzance who was 26 years older than her.
 Maurice was the son of John Taylor Chambers who owned Rosemount, the large house at the entrance to Thornbury by Daggs allotments.
 Both John and Maurice were organists and played regularly at the local churches.
 Apparently Maurice was very noticeable in Thornbury driving around town in his yellow convertible Rolls Royce.
 He regularly drove to Scotland to join in the shoot.
 He put his dogs on the train and collected them at the other end.

-Cecily was in Cornwall working as a clerical officer for the Foreign Office.
+Cicely was in Cornwall working as a clerical officer for the Foreign Office.
 At the time of the marriage she was living at Zaribo, Portminster, St Ives.
 Tragically Maurice was to die within about a year of the marriage.
 The records of the Post Office archives indicate that in 1946 Cecily was listed in the Appointments Book as a clerical officer in the Stores.
 We cannot explain how this information fits in with what we have been told about Cecily.
 We understand that she carried on with her career in the Foreign Office, embarking on several trips abroad.
 We understand that she reached very high status within the Foreign Office becoming Vice Consul of Macao.
 The family photo album for the Chambers family has copies of two documents dated 1957 and 1968 showing Foreign Office appointments.
 Click here to access these photographs.
 During this period she retained her home at Rosemount, but she also a flat in London and was stationed abroad for periods.
-Cecily died in 1995 in Thornbury.
+Cicely died in 1995 in Thornbury.

 On 28th July 1975 the house was bought by Philip and Pauline Darley.